 The species identification is obtained by comparing the restriction pattern (number and size of the fragments generated by enzymatic digestion) of test samples with those reported in Table B.

-7.2.6 Test for the presence of inhibitors by PCR with reference DNA
+7.2.6 Test for the presence of inhibitors by PCR for Trichinella spiralis

 If nor otherwise stated, keep tubes on ice, use tips with barrier and wear disposable gloves.